 "The pre-eminent job of the commander in chief is to keep this country safe," he says.
 "It is the first responsibility."

 "We win and they lose.
-And if I'm elected president, I will make unambiguously clear that we will destroy ISIS — not weaken it, not degrade it but utterly destroy it," he says.
+And if I'm elected president, I will make unambiguously clear that we will destroy ISIS — not weaken it, not degrade it, but utterly destroy it," he says, using one of the several acronyms for the group.

-While Cruz's goals are definitive, he is unwilling to go as far as several other Republican presidential contenders — among them, retired neurosurgeon Ben Carson and former Florida Gov. Jeb Bush — who have said the battle against the Islamic State must include U.S. troops on the ground.
+While Cruz's goals are definitive, he is unwilling to go as far as several other Republican presidential contenders — among them, retired neurosurgeon Ben Carson and former Florida Gov. Jeb Bush — who have said the battle against the Islamic State must include a U.S. force on the ground.

 Cruz lashed out against plans released by the Obama administration on Tuesday to deploy a new special operations force to the region, a move that puts U.S. combat troops in a more permanent role in Iraq and Syria for the first time in the fight against the Islamic State.

-He argues instead for a vast intensification of the Obama administration's existing air campaign, which he dismissed as a "photo op foreign policy" that's "not designed to succeed."
-Instead, he called for "overwhelming air power" and cited the "saturation bombing" of the first Gulf War in Iraq that he said featured roughly 1,100 air attacks a day for more than a month.
+He argues for a vast intensification of the Obama administration's existing air campaign, citing the "saturation bombing" of the first Gulf War in Iraq.

-"You may need some embedded special forces to direct that air power," Cruz says, "but not the way President Obama is doing it now, which is just sending our guys over there with no mission, no plan to win, and simply over there to be targets."
+"You may need some embedded special forces to direct that air power," Cruz says, "but not the way President Obama is doing it now, which his just sending our guys over there with no mission, no plan to win."

-As a second step, Cruz argues for directly arming the ethnic Kurds who are fighting Islamic State forces.
+As a second step, Cruz argues for directly arming the ethnic Kurds who are fighting Islamic State forces in Iraq.
 "In a very real sense, the Kurds are our troops on the ground," he says.
+Aid for the Kurds currently passes through the central government in Baghdad at Iraq's insistence.

-Pressed to say under what circumstances he may favor dispatching a more substantial U.S. ground force, Cruz demurs, saying only that such scenarios exist in situations affecting "vital U.S. national security interests."
+Pressed on the circumstances under which he might dispatch a substantial U.S. ground force, Cruz demurs, saying only that such scenarios exist in situations affecting "vital U.S. national security interests."

 Follow Steve Peoples on Twitter at: http://twitter.com/sppeoples